-50 Best Dessert Trucks in America for 2013
+50 Best Dessert Trucks in America

 Even though summer might be almost over, that doesn’t mean that our sweet tooth has been satisfied.
 And even though dessert trucks might be synonymous with ice cream trucks for some, there’s a whole world of trucks out there selling everything from sweet waffles to cupcakes to cookies.
 And even if it’s chilly out, who’s to say that we’re not allowed to eat ice cream?
 There’s no better way to make the summer last just a little bit longer.